xMikux/Slimefun-Resourcepack/UnuseTexture/README.md

 * energized_capacitor From Jerry add, but it already added.
 * Android Advanced and Empowered, RaulH22 drawn, but the upgrade version not exist. (path: Resourcepack/resource_pack/assets/slimefun/textures/slimefun/androids)
 * Nether Drill, RaulH22 drawn, but not exist. (path: Resourcepack/resource_pack/assets/slimefun/textures/slimefun/gps/nether_drill.png)
+* Ketchup, for Slimefun miscellaneous, but no this item

 ## InfinityExpansion Releases